 American Journey is Chewy’s in-house brand.
 We’ve looked at the American Journey brand extensively in this review.
 It was created for people that want a premium formula, without breaking the bank.
-The Duck & Sweet Potato Limited Ingredient formula provides a poultry free experience, with a lower ingredient count.
+The Duck & Sweet Potato Limited Ingredient formula provides a poultry-free experience, with a lower ingredient count.
 This is a high-quality duck dog food, with duck as the first ingredient.
-The thought behind the limited ingredient formula, is that less ingredients usually equates to a more nutritious formula.
+The thought behind the limited-ingredient formula is that fewer ingredients usually equate to a more nutritious formula.

 We love that American Journey’s products strike a nice balance between both budget and quality.
 Chewy’s shipping times are also excellent.
 If you are looking for a food that has plenty of nutrients like Omega fatty acids and easily digestible carbs, this is an excellent option.

 CANIDAE Under The Sun Lamb Formula

 Made using a combination of farm-grown fruits and vegetables, CANIDAE Under The Sun Grain-Free Dry Recipe with Lamb is excellent for dogs with certain sensitivities.
 In addition to not containing poultry, it is also fish, grain, and potato-free.

 Compared to other formulas, CANIDAE’s grain-free formula contains probiotics, which help improve digestion.
 It also contains antioxidants, plus Omega-6 and Omega-3 fatty acids to promote healthy skin.
 Many of CANIDAE’s formulas have the same excellent nutrient profile.

 We love that CANIDAE Under The Sun Grain-Free with Lamb formula offers the same benefits as well as a lower price point.

 - High-quality pork, beef, and lamb.